mdAhmetKemal/BodyPart3dModelMerge/README.md

 # BodyPart3dModelMerge
-merge tool for Anatomical part on the BodyParts3D
+Merge tool for Anatomical part on the BodyParts3D

 I had developmed this tool for BodyParts3D model set in the 2013.
 This link is containing many 3d models that Anatomical Part and their component list.